giosuemoscato/ExosomeGBM/README.md

 # ExosomeGBM
-Computational analysis on Exosomal miRNA expression in GBM
+Computational analysis on circulating exosomal microRNA using samples of pre/post- Radiotherapy Glioblastoma Multiforme patients and Healthy volunteers